sheilasaia/paper-yadkin-swat-sovi/README.md

 Email: ssaia at ncsu dot edu

 **Date of data collection**<br>
 Soil and Water Assessment Tool (SWAT) model outputs were generated in 2016 and are available at on GitHub at https://github.com/sheilasaia/paper-yadkin-swat-study.
 United States Forest Service (USFS) land use predictions were generated in 2015 and are also available at the previously mentioned GitHub link.
-Social vulnerability index (SVI) results (2010-2014) were downloaded from the [Centers for Disease Control Agency for Toxic Substance and Disease Registry (ATSDR) website](https://svi.cdc.gov/data-and-tools-download.html) in 2018.
+Social vulnerability index (SVI) results (2010-2014) were downloaded from the [Centers for Disease Control Agency for Toxic Substance and Disease Registry (ATSDR) data download website](https://svi.cdc.gov/data-and-tools-download.html) in 2018.
 All other data originated from publically available sites as described in the paper associated with this dataset.

 **Geographic location of data collection**<br>
 All data is associated with the Yadkin-Pee Dee River Watershed (YPD) in North Carolina, USA.